deskvox/deskvox/README.txt

 The vview test application will be located in ${BUILD_DIR}/virvo/test The deskvox application will be located in ${BUILD_DIR}/vox-desk The vconv application will be located in ${BUILD_DIR}vox-desk

+In order to install deskvox and its associated files, on Unix type:

+$ make install

+Deskvox will be installed to a default location, which can be modified before installing by editing CMakeCache.txt in ${BUILD_DIR}
 ============================================

 4. Hot to build the virvo library from source